geekman58748/Contexta---Powered-By-Membit/README.md

 1. Membit scans the internet for trending stories, clusters, and fresh signals.
 2. Contexta issues targeted queries to extract the most relevant insights.
 3. The results are summarized into short, human-readable updates.
-4. These updates are automatically delivered to your Telegram bot every hour or based on manual Query.
+4. These updates are automatically delivered to your Telegram bot.

 All backend automation is powered by **n8n**, using a secure header-auth logic to ensure only authorized requests interact with the workflow.
 Once activated, everything runs fully automatically.